-For Fiscal 2021, we refer to the same "median employee" as we identified in fiscal 2020, as there were no significant changes that would impact the Company's employee population, demographics or compensation arrangements.
-To identify the median of the annual total compensation of all of our employees, as well as to determine the annual total compensation of our median employees and our CEO, we took the following steps.
+For fiscal 2022, in order to identify the median of the annual total compensation of all of our employees, as well as to determine the annual total compensation of our median employees and our CEO, we took the following steps.

 - First, we selected March 31, 2020 as the date on which we would identify the "median employee" of our Company because it is the last day of our fiscal year and would provide a fair representation of our employee population.
 We determined that, as of March 31, 2020, our employee population consisted of approximately 2,769 individuals that had been employed over the prior twelve months.
-This population consisted of our full-time, part-time, and temporary employees. - Next, to identify the "median employee" from our employee population, we reviewed total gross compensation per employee from our payroll records for the twelve month period ending on March 31, 2020.
-We determined that total gross compensation per employee from our payroll records is a consistently applied compensation measure which would provide a reasonable picture of the annual compensation of our employees - We calculated such median employee's compensation for fiscal year 2021 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K. With respect to the annual total compensation of our CEO, we used the total compensation reported in the "2021 Summary Compensation Table."
+This population consisted of our full-time, part-time, and temporary employees. - Next, to identify the "median employee" from our employee population, we reviewed total gross compensation per employee from our payroll records for the twelve month period ending on March 31, 2020 - Our original median employee identified in 2020 has since terminated employment with the Company.
+Accordingly, for purposes of our fiscal 2022 pay ratio and in accordance with SEC rules, we replaced the original median employee with another employee who has substantially similar compensation as the original median employee based on the compensation measure used to select the original median employee.
+There were no other significant changes that would impact the Company's employee population, demographics or compensation arrangements. - We determined that total gross compensation per employee from our payroll records is a consistently applied compensation measure which would provide a reasonable picture of the annual compensation of our employees - We calculated such median employee's compensation for fiscal year 2022 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K. With respect to the annual total compensation of our CEO, we used the total compensation reported in the "2022 Summary Compensation Table."